WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Experiment

-For \textsc{WildFeedback} evaluation, we report the win, tie, lose percentage against the off-the-shelf instruct models with GPT-4 as the judge.
-We employ the \textsc{WildBench} prompt \cite{lin2024wildbenchbenchmarkingllmschallenging} to perform the evaluation, which has been shown to correlate well with human judgement in ranking model performance.
-We report the results evaluated with or without the user preferences provided as a checklist to guide GPT-4o evaluation.
+For \textsc{WildFeedback} evaluation, we report the win, tie, lose percentage against the instruct models and the models trained on \textsc{UltraFeedback} with GPT-4 as the judge.
+We employ the \textsc{WildBench} prompt \citep{lin2024wildbenchbenchmarkingllmschallenging} to perform the evaluation, which has been shown to correlate well with human judgement in ranking model performance.
+We report the results evaluated with or without the user preferences provided as a checklist.